• Technical Blog Post

 The Bits

-The optimized fit of the RW bits allows a deep-seated fit into the screw drive, generating a better torque transfer, easing the installation.
-This feature supports an efficient installation, especially with large quantities of fasteners, with each one being installed slightly faster.
+The optimized fit of the RW bits allows a deep-seated fit into the screw drive, generating a better torque transfer, easing the installation and resulting in an efficient installation, especially with large quantities of fasteners.
+Installation of long, 9/16 in. [ 14 mm ] diameter VG RH reinforcing fasteners (up to 59 in. [ 1,500 mm ] in length) requires the use of the high torque-transmitting reverse head socket adaptor accessory.

 The Power Tools